Sport. Health. Nutrition. Gym. For style

 Austria

-Austria does not celebrate Teacher's Day as such.
+In Austria they do not celebrate Teacher's Day as such.
 Interestingly, in this country there is no tradition of collecting money for gifts for teachers or school administration.

-If desired, the class may wish their teacher a Merry Christmas, but in such cases, everyone turns in as much as they can.
+If desired, the class can wish their teacher a Merry Christmas, but in such cases, everyone passes as much as they can.
 Usually, these are symbolic amounts to give some nice and inexpensive thing.

 France

 Teacher's Day in France is celebrated on October 5th.
 It is not customary to give any gifts on this day.
 At the request of the school, a concert can be organized, and then a sweet table for teachers and students to communicate in an informal setting.
-Sweets are brought by parents in advance: whoever wants what.
+Parents bring sweets in advance: whoever wants what.